rust-lang/reference/src/abi.md

 r[abi.no_mangle.intro]
 The *`no_mangle` attribute* may be used on any [item] to disable standard symbol name mangling.
 The symbol for the item will be the identifier of the item's name.

-r[abi.no_mangle.unsafe]
-This attribute is unsafe as an unmangled symbol may collide with another symbol with the same name (or with a well-known symbol), leading to undefined behavior.

 ```rust
 #[unsafe(no_mangle)]
 extern "C" fn foo() {}
 ```

+r[abi.no_mangle.unsafe]
+The `no_mangle` attribute must be marked with [`unsafe`][attributes.safety] because an unmangled symbol may collide with another symbol with the same name (or with a well-known symbol), leading to undefined behavior.

 r[abi.no_mangle.edition2024]
 > [!EDITION-2024]